 Xamarin.Forms

-The provider targets .NET Standard 2.0 and is available through NuGet packages, found here.
+The provider targets .NET Standard 2.0 and is available as a NuGet package.

 The currently supported platforms are Android and iOS with the following versions or newer: